-Reusable shopping bags are very durable and can be reused many times over the course of their useful life.
+Reusable shopping bags are very durable and can be reused many times throughout their useful life.

-Instead, you are actually reusing a product, and that means that you are utilizing earth’s resources smartly, while at the same time reducing waste.
+Instead, you are reusing a product, and that means that you are utilizing earth’s resources intelligently while at the same time reducing waste.

-For example, a reusable jute bag should last at least 4 years, during which it can prevent the use of 600 single-use plastic bags.
+For example, a reusable jute bag should last at least four years, during which it can prevent the use of 600 single-use plastic bags.

-Next up, we’re going to dive into these 4 easy ways to reduce your plastic bag usage!
+Next up, we’re going to dive into these four easy ways to reduce your plastic bag usage!

-4 Easy Ways to Reduce The Use of Plastic Bags
+4 Easy Ways to Reduce Your Plastic Bag Use

 1. Refuse the Bag:

-Ask yourself in that situation – is this really necessary?
+Ask yourself in that situation – is this necessary?

-That’s just a simple example of refusing when we do not absolutely NEED!
+That’s just a simple example of refusing when we do not NEED!

-Often times, store employees are instructed to separate different types of products in different bags or use a bag for only one or two specific items, wasting the rest of the space.
+Often, managers instruct store employees to separate different types of products in separate bags.
+Or use a bag for only one or two specific items, wasting the rest of the space.